CompPhysics/MachineLearning/README.md

 ## Textbooks

 _Recommended textbooks_:
+The books of Bishop and Goodfellow et are the recommended text.
+We will follow these texts closely and the weekly reading assignments refer to these two texts.
 - Christopher M. Bishop, Pattern Recognition and Machine Learning, Springer, https://www.springer.com/gp/book/9780387310732.
 This is the main textbook and this course covers chapters 1-7, 11 and 12.
+- We recommend also the text of Ian Goodfellow and Yoshua Bengio and Aaron Courville.
+The different chapters are available for free at https://www.deeplearningbook.org/.
+Chapters 2-14 are highly recommended.

+_Additional textbooks_:
 - Trevor Hastie, Robert Tibshirani, Jerome H. Friedman, The Elements of Statistical Learning, Springer, https://www.springer.com/gp/book/9780387848570.
-This is a well-known text and serves as additional text.
+This is a well-known text and serves as additional literature.
 - Aurelien Geron, Hands‑On Machine Learning with Scikit‑Learn and TensorFlow, O'Reilly, https://www.oreilly.com/library/view/hands-on-machine-learning/9781492032632/.
 This text is very useful since it contains many code examples.

-The books by Bishop and Hastie et al. can be downloaded for free if you access the university library via an IP number of your home university.